 However, users are not aware of this problem.
 In fact, users will be able to authenticate at the print device and see their available print jobs for selection, but nothing will print.
 Can we really call that high availability?
 I can hear the helpdesk phones ringing now.

-How does the LRS approach differ from competitive solutions?
-The short answer is that when a server goes down, no print files that were sent to that server are lost.
 The LRS solution dynamically replicates each active server’s “state” across the other servers in the HA group, including print data and metadata.
 For example, if an IT administrator defines a new print queue on one server, this new queue definition is automatically replicated on the other servers in the group.
 See the illustration below:

 This HA architecture ensures that users will always be able to retrieve their documents at any supported device in the network.
 It also greatly simplifies the administrative tasks to maintain and upgrade the pull printing solution across a diverse enterprise.
 The organization can add servers as required to meet their operational requirements.
 LRS delivers true horizontal scalability with automated failover, so printing can continue without disruption after the failure of n-1 servers.